alexsohn1126/yelp-analysis/README.md

 ## Statement on LLM usage

 LLM such as ChatGPT was used to assist writing scripts.
 Further details on the usage is documented in `other/llm/usage.txt`.
+No other LLM usage was made.

 ## Downloading dataset